Beating the Geordies

 Lawler at last

-1973 - Chris Lawler played in his 102nd consecutive reds League game, but was taken off for Phil Boersma after suffering a cartilage injury as we were held to a 2-2 draw at Queens Park Rangers.
+1973 - Chris Lawler played in his 102nd consecutive reds League game but was taken off for Phil Boersma after suffering a cartilage injury as we were held to a 2-2 draw at Queens Park Rangers.
 He missed our next top-flight match a week later, when we entertained West Ham United.
-Larry Lloyd and John Toshack scored our goals.
+Larry Lloyd bagged his fifth and last reds goal with John Toshack also on target.
 Stan Bowles and Frank McLintock struck for the visitors.

 1994 - John Toshack was sacked as Manager of Real Sociedad for the second time after three years with the club.